 - Develop technology to ensure that the information given is always accurate so that the borrowers won’t be adversely affected.

 The technology is so impressive now that the above endeavors are possible, especially with the help of skilled developers.
-Let your mind run wild and think of more than just profit and legacy—think of ways to truly help people who need it.
+Let your mind run wild and think of more than just profit and legacy—think of ways to help people who need it truly.

 Tax management and preparations